 See emergency disease preparedness, including AUSVETPLANs for various diseases.

-See JD in cattle for information on and tools to deal with the disease.
+Johne’s disease (JD) – see JD in cattle for information on the disease and tools to deal with it.

 Read about the development and progress of the Australian standards and guidelines for cattle on AHA’s Animal welfare standards website.